 Have you dropped your iPad only to discover the front glass had cracked or shattered?
 Maybe your iPad Screen is unresponsive or erratic?
 Don’t worry, we promise that you’re not alone.
 Join the

 hundreds thousands of happy customers who have their iPad screen fixed by SimplyFixIt.
 Since we launched the iPad repair service in 2010, we have become the number one iPad screen repair company in Scotland.
 (We’re the only company that publishes how many iPad repairs we did last month) too.
-We are the only repair centre in Edinburgh that is recommended by Cancom for out of warranty repairs.
-That’s because we use only the best quality parts and we employ Apple Certified Technicians.
+We got to where we are now by using only the best quality parts and we employ Apple Certified Technicians.

 iPad Screen Repair